Feng Shui Symbols: Flowers

 Peony

 Peonies are used in Feng Shui as a general cure for love and romance.
-Staying true to form though, there are specific details to be considered as peonies vary in colour, and each colour has a specific symbolism.
-For example, displaying a vase of pink peonies, especially in the living room, symbolizes the desire of a single person to marry.
+Staying true to form, there are specific details to be considered since peonies vary in colour.
+Each colour has its own symbolism.
+For instance, displaying a vase of pink peonies in the living room symbolizes the desire of a single person to marry.

 Pink is associated with romance.
-It is a mixture of red and white and therefore derives qualities from both of these colours.
-Red symbolizes carnal passion, love and romance, while white symbolizes purity, innocence, hope and openness.
-By displaying pink peonies, they invoke innocence, purity, hope and carnal love.
+It’s a blend of red and white and, therefore, derives qualities from both these colours.
+Red symbolizes carnal passion, love, and romance, while white represents purity, innocence, hope, and openness.
+By displaying pink peonies, one invokes innocence, purity, hope, and carnal love.

 Lotus

-The lotus symbolizes ultimate perfection, mostly due to the plant’s origins.
-A lotus grows in shallow, murky water with the roots firmly in mud.
-The bloom of the plant never touches this dirty water however, as it grows on a long stem, reaching far out of the water.
-Thus the lotus’ symbolism is one of purity, beauty and wealth, and displaying it promotes a harmonious home.
+The lotus symbolizes ultimate perfection, largely due to the plant’s origins.
+A lotus grows in shallow, murky waters with its roots in the mud.
+Yet, the bloom never touches this dirty water as it rises on a long stem.
+Thus, the lotus represents purity, beauty, and wealth, and its display promotes a harmonious home.

-In Chinese medicine, every part of the lotus plant, from roots to petals, has a medical use.
-This makes the plant an even stronger Feng Shui symbol for promoting a healthy home.
+In Chinese medicine, every part of the lotus plant, from roots to petals, has a medicinal use, enhancing its symbolism for a healthy home in Feng Shui.

 Orchid